-Be sure to include any other income you might have from side hustle, part-time work or any investment.
+Be sure to include any other income you might have from side hustles, part-time work, or any investment.

 The way I do it:

-- look at last year’s income after tax, estimate if your business is going to grow/stay the same this year, and divide that by 12 to get to an average monthly income.
+- Look at last year’s income after tax, estimate if your business will grow/stay the same this year, and divide that by 12 to get to an average monthly income.

 This is the number you need to add at the top of the budget spreadsheet.